The 2026 Tools Competition is live! Register for drop-in Office Hours on October 7, 9, and 13.

-Join us for the Launch Event to mark the start of the annual competition cycle.
-You’ll hear from competition sponsors and leaders in the ed tech space, learn about this cycle’s tracks that span K-12 to postsecondary learning, and discover what made previous winners successful.
+Replay the Launch Event to hear from Tools Competition sponsors and leaders in the ed tech space, learn about this cycle’s tracks, and discover what made previous winners successful.

 Learn more about Phase I support resources for competitors here.